Victor B. Lawrence

 Victor B. Lawrence (born May 10, 1945, in Accra, Ghana) is a Ghanaian-American engineer credited with seminal contributions in digital signal processing for multimedia communications.
-During his 30-plus-year tenure at Bell Laboratories, Dr. Lawrence made extensive and fundamental personal contributions to voice, data, audio and video communications.
-He led numerous projects that significantly improved or enhanced every phase in the evolution of early low-speed and today’s high-speed data communications.
+During his 30-plus-year tenure at Bell Laboratories, Lawrence made extensive and fundamental personal contributions to voice, data, audio and video communications.
+He led numerous projects that significantly improved or enhanced every phase in the evolution of early low-speed and today's high-speed data communications.
 He is a Research Professor and Director of the Center for Intelligent Networked Systems (iNetS) at Stevens Institute of Technology, where he also served as Associate Dean.
-He was inducted into the National Inventors Hall of Fame in 2016.
-He is a Member of the National Academy of Engineering, a Fellow of the IEEE, a Fellow of AT&T Bell Labs, and a Charter Fellow of the National Academy of Inventors.
+He was inducted into the National Inventors Hall of Fame in 2016 and is a laureate of the 2024 National Medal of Technology and Innovation.
+He is a Member of the National Academy of Engineering, a Fellow of the IEEE for contributions to the understanding of quantization effects in digital signal processors and the applications of digital signal processing to data communications, a Fellow of AT&T Bell Labs, and a Charter Fellow of the National Academy of Inventors.

 Career

-Upon graduation, Lawrence worked as a development engineer in the United Kingdom and then spent two semesters lecturing at Kumasi University of Science and Technology, now Kwame Nkrumah University of Science and Technology, in Ghana.
+Upon graduation, Lawrence worked as a development engineer in the United Kingdom and then spent two semesters lecturing at University of Science and Technology, Kumasi, now Kwame Nkrumah University of Science and Technology, in Ghana.
 Lawrence joined Bell Laboratories in 1974 and served in a number of roles over a 30-plus-year career at AT&T: as Supervisor in Data Communications Equipment Laboratory, Department head of Data Communication Research, Director of Advanced Multimedia Communications, and Vice President of Advanced Communications Technology before.
 Beginning in 1996, Lawrence lectured for several years at the Dwight D. Eisenhower School for National Security and Resource Strategy, formerly the Industrial College of the Armed Forces.
 As a visiting professor, he taught signal processing and data networking courses at the University of Pennsylvania, Rutgers University, Princeton University, Columbia University, and University of California, Berkeley.
 Lawrence also taught courses in Technology Management and Technology Incubation at Bell Laboratories to new engineers.

 In 2005, Lawrence was appointed Director of the Center for Intelligent Networked Systems, and was named Associate Dean and Charles Batchelor Chair Professor of Engineering at the Stevens Institute of Technology.
 He has co-authored five books: Introduction to Digital Filters, Tutorials on Modem Communications, Intelligent Broadband Multimedia Networks, Design and Engineering of Intelligent Communications Systems, and The Art of Scientific Innovation.
 Lawrence holds more than twenty U.S. and international patents and has had more than forty-five papers in referenced journals and conference proceedings, covering the topics of digital signal processing and data communications.